SoftFever/OrcaSlicer/doc/print_settings/speed/speed_settings_other_layers_speed.md

 - A Cube of 10mm x 10mm will have a perimeter length of 40 mm, which is greater than the threshold, so it will not be considered a small perimeter.
 - A Cube of 5mm x 5mm will have a perimeter length of 20 mm, which is less than the threshold, so it will be considered a small perimeter.

+> [!NOTE]
+> Zero will disable [small perimeters speed](#small-perimeters) and will use the [outer wall speed](#outer-wall).

 ## Sparse infill

-Speed of sparse infill which is printed faster than solid infill to reduce print time.
+Speed of [sparse infill](strength_settings_infill#sparse-infill) which is printed faster than solid infill to reduce print time.
+In case you are using your Infill Pattern as aesthetic feature, you may want to set it closer to the [outer wall speed](#outer-wall) to get better quality.

 ## Internal solid infill

-Speed of internal solid infill which is printed faster than top surface speed to reduce print time.
+Speed of internal solid infill, which fills the interior of the model with solid layers.
+This is typically set faster than the [top surface speed](#top-surface) to optimize print time, while still ensuring adequate strength and layer adhesion.
+Adjusting this speed can help balance print quality and efficiency, especially for models requiring strong internal structures.
+Solid infill is also considered when [infill %  is set to 100%](strength_settings_infill##internal-solid-infill).

 ## Top surface

-Speed of top surface which is printed slower than internal solid infill to get better quality.
+Speed of the [topmost solid layers](strength_settings_top_bottom_shells) of the print.
+This is usually set similar to the [outer wall speed](#outer-wall) to achieve a smoother and higher-quality finish on visible surfaces.
+Lower speeds help minimize surface defects and improve the appearance of the final printed object.

 ## Gap infill

-Speed of gap infill which is printed faster than top surface speed to reduce print time.
+Speed of [gap infill](strength_settings_infill#apply-gap-fill), which is used to fill small gaps or holes in the print.

 ## Ironing speed

-Ironing speed, typically slower than the top surface speed to ensure a smooth finish.
+[Ironing](quality_settings_ironing) and [Support Ironing](support_settings_ironing) speed, typically slower than the top surface speed to ensure a smooth finish.

 ## Support

-Speed of support material which is printed slower than the main model to ensure proper adhesion and prevent sagging.
+Speed at which [support](support_settings_support) material is printed.
+Slower speeds help ensure that supports are stable and effective during the print process.

 ## Support interface

-Speed of support interface material which is printed slower than the main support material to ensure proper adhesion and prevent sagging.
+Speed for the support interface layers, which are the layers directly contacting the model.
+This is usually set even slower than the main [support speed](#support) to maximize surface quality where the support meets the model and to make support removal easier.